 As well as still images, you can also shoot 1080p (1,920 x 1,080 pixels; Full HD) movies using the Olympus TG-3, and these are saved with H.264 compression in a .MOV container.
 As well as standard movies, the TG-3 also supports high-speed and time-lapse movies, both of which use Motion JPEG compression in an AVI container.
 Time-lapse movies can be as long as ten seconds, and play back at ten frames per second, for a total of up to 100 video frames.
 These have a maximum resolution of 720p (1,280 x 720 pixels; HD).
 High-speed movies have a much lower resolution of VGA (640 x 480 pixels) at 120 frames per second, or a non-standard 432 x 324 pixels to achieve 240 fps.

 Images and movies are stored on Secure Digital cards, including higher-capacity SDHC and SDXC types, or in a not-so-generous 36MB of built-in memory.
 Connectivity include Type-D Micro HDMI for high-def video output, and a combined multi-connector that allows USB 2.0 High Speed data, DC power input, and standard-def audio/video output.
-Power comes from an LI-92B rechargeable lithium-ion battery said to be good for 330 shots on a charge, down slightly from the 350 shots of the TG-2.
-(The difference is likely due in large part to the greater processing requirements of the Olympus TG-3's higher resolution.)
+Power comes from an LI-92B rechargeable lithium-ion battery said to be good for 380 shots on a charge, up slightly from the 350 shots of the TG-2.

 Like its predecessor, the Olympus TG-3 is part of an expandable system, with accessories such as cases, float straps, an underwater protector, fish-eye conversion lens and tele conversion lens available.
 There's also an interesting new accessory, though: the LG-1 LED light guide.
 This acts like a macro ring light, but doesn't need a power source.
 Instead, it simply redirects light from the TG-3's built-in LED, located next to the flash strobe, and allows it to shine from a ring around the lens.
 The result is a source of illumination for nearby subjects, an important feature given the near-impossibility of ambient light illuminating your subject when focusing from the minimum distance of just 0.4 inches (1cm).